Wander around Blackfriars, Ludgate Hill, Fleet Street and Chancery Lane and see various places in London associated with the English legal system.

 Did You Know?

-profession in England and Wales is made up of two separate groups - barristers
+The legal profession in England and Wales is made up of two separate groups – barristers and solicitors.

 A barrister is a lawyer who has been admitted by one of the four Inns of Court to “plead at the bar” (address the court), after having spent a year in pupilege with a practicing barrister and passing a “bar exam”.